Elippsis007/glutonia_m1/README.md

 [View the live project here.](https://github.com/Elippsis007/glutonia_m1)

 This is Glutonia a website designed to be responsive and accessible for a range of devices, making it easy to navigate for the information you are seeking.
-Glutonia is a fun and simple way of learning about gluten.
+Glutonia is a fun and a simple way of learning about gluten.
 My project is a website with a humorous side of learning about gluten.

 ## User Experience (UX)